 As criminals become more sophisticated with their attacks, Microsoft is here to help.
 Windows 10 is the most secure version of Windows yet and includes many features to help protect you whether you're at home, at work, or on the go.
-With Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP), businesses can stay protected with next-generation protection and other security capabilities.
+With Microsoft Defender for Endpoint, businesses can stay protected with next-generation protection and other security capabilities.

 For good general tips, check out the prevent malware infection topic.